 |Le Bourg||Self Catering||Flexible||4||8||2||None|

-The house is double glazed and has gas central heating.
-It does not have mains drainage.
+The house is double glazed and has gas central heating and open fires making it suitable for winter/spring lets.

-The village does not have a "boulangerie".
-The nearest facilities are in Picauville which is 4.7 km away.
+The village does not have a "boulangerie" but there are two excellent ones in Picauville which is 4.7 km away.

-All cooking utensils, crockery, cutlery, glasses etc provided.
+All cooking utensils, crockery, cutlery, glasses and cleaning materials etc provided.

-Sitting room with sofa and chairs.
 French and English satellite tv.
 Dvds, cds and games.
-Radiator and functional log burning fire.
+Radiator and double glazing.

-Four double bedrooms one with an en suite and shower.
+Four large double bedrooms.
+One with an en suite and shower.

 Three bedrooms on first floor and one on second.